Rota Club: Origins

 The Rota Club owes its creation to James Harrington.
 This aristocratic author had been using English Coffee houses since as early as 1656 to promote his works of republican political philosophy, such as The Commonwealth of Oceana (which was released in 1656), and was well received in these venues.
 In the summer of 1659 however a more serious and organized kind of discussion was instituted in the Bow Street Club.
 This club met at John Wildman's tavern and was frequented by Harrington's close friends and followers.
 Their discussion revolved around the republican politics of its members and how to propagate their ideas into the public.
 This club was short lived and in October or November 1659 Harrington made the decision to form the Rota Club to further advertise his republican ideas.

 The Rota Club met at Miles' Coffeehouse at the Turk's Head in the Palace Yard.
 Its location in one of these new establishments is of some importance.
 The English coffeehouse was gaining in popularity at this time as it provided a place of sobriety to stage enlightening conversations and debates.
 As a result, Harrington saw moving the Rota Club into the coffeehouse as hugely beneficial.
 In the past such assemblies of men had met in taverns, but the introduction of the exotic coffee in England allowed for a different sort of meeting based on moderation and conversation.

 Harrington may have based the Rota Club after the Italian Academies he had seen on his travels through Europe.
-Such an organization would have been interesting to the Virtuosi, a class of men in England at this time, were a conscious replication of a similar Italian class of gentleman.
+Such an organization would have been interesting to the Virtuosi, a class of men in England at this time, who were a conscious replication of a similar class of Italian gentlemen.
 They certainly were interested in the exotic new coffee house and were frequenters of this club (and the Bow Street Club).

 The Rota Club was named after Harrington's obsession with political rotation, though the specific form of political rotation seems to have had one of two origins.
 The first possibility is that the name 'Rota' came from the rotation of ministers in seats of government which figured prominently in Harrington's Utopian work Oceana as a means to ensure experienced members were always present while at the same time ministers were switched out to prevent a consolidation of unbalanced power.
 Another possibility is that the Rota Club derived its name from the revolving contrivances used for ballot voting in papal elections, and the ballot box used in the Rota Club itself.
 Either way the name 'Rota' referred to a republican or more democratic method of governance than monarchy.